cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 In both cases afterwards begins the process of **arranging values** in array $lp []$:  we'll be taking the numbers that are multiple to $i$ and updating values of $lp []$.
 However, our goal is to learn to do it in a way to set a value $lp []$ not more than once for every number.

 In order to perform this we need to do the following.
-Lets look at the numbers of type
+Let's look at the numbers of type

 $x _j = i \cdot \ p _ j$,